unsol/design/contract_interface.md

 A contract can only import symbols specified in the [Ethereum Environment Interface](./eth_interface.md).

+As mentioned below, there is a `debug` namespace as well, but that is disallowed in production systems.

+#### Debug-mode

+Debug-mode is a special VM option, where an additional set of debugging interfaces are available to contracts.
+On a live VM, any bytecode trying to import these symbols should be rejected.

+The imports are available under the `debug` namespace:
+- `print(i64)`: print a number
+- `printMem(i32 offset, i32 length)`: print a string as pointed by `offset`
+- `printMemHex(i32 offset, i32 length)`: print a hex representation of the memory pointed to by `offset`

 ### Exports

 A contract must have exactly two exported symbols: